Chibutechie/Chibueze_Obasi-Profile/README.md

 - 👯 I’m looking to collaborate on projects using analytics to demystify data, and partner with more communities to talk about tech.

-- 🤔 I’m looking for help commuinities plan and organise bootcamps for students.
+- 👷‍♂️ I’m looking to work with more student commuinities plan and organise bootcamps for students.

-- 2023 Goals: Improve my analytics skills, and getting a job in tech
+- 2023 Goals: Improve my analytics skills, and getting a job in tech.

 - My Portfolio (https://sites.google.com/view/chibuobasi)